 This simple DIY hydrangea resin pendant is a nice reminder of warm summer days year-round.
 If you’ve ever wondered about how to make resin jewelry with flowers, this is likely the easiest project you can try!
+We’re sharing our step-by-step tutorial along with techniques for preserving flowers in resin.

-How to Make Resin Jewelry with Flowers
+DIY Resin Jewelry with Dried Flowers

 Disclosure: This project is sponsored by ETI-USA and the Resin Crafts Blog.
 All opinions are our own.
 Also, this post contains affiliate links for you shopping convenience.
 You can read our full disclosure statement here.